dedeswim/vits-robustness-torch/README.md

 ## Training

 All these commands are meant to be run on TPU VMs with 8 TPU cores.
 They can be easily adapted to work on GPUs by using `torch.distributed.launch` (and by removing the `launch_xla.py --num-devices 8` part).
 The LR can be scaled as explained in the appendix of our paper (which follows DeiT's convention).
+More info about how to run the training script on TPUs and GPUs can be found in `timm.bits`'s [README](https://github.com/rwightman/pytorch-image-models/tree/bits_and_tpu/timm/bits#timm-bits).

 To log the results to W&B it is enough to add the flag `--log-wandb`.
 The W&B experiment will have the name passed to the `--experiment` flag.